multi-objective/moocore/python/doc/source/whatsnew/index.rst

   take the set indices as a separate argument ``sets`` following the API of the R package.
 - New example :ref:`sphx_glr_auto_examples_plot_eaf.py`.
+- Document EAF and Vorob'ev expectation and deviation in more detail.

 Version 0.1.7 (04/06/2025)
 --------------------------